What Causes Balance Problems In Seniors?

 Signs Of Balance Problems In Seniors

-Older adults with a balance disorder may stumble while walking or struggle to stand up unassisted.
-They might also experience other symptoms of balance disorders, including:
+Older adults with a balance disorder may stumble while walking or struggle to stand up unassisted, or they might experience other symptoms of balance disorders, such as:

 - Vertigo or dizziness